base2Services/cloudformation-custom-resources-nodejs/README.md

    will default to empty string, or value of `EmptyKeyDefaultValue` parameter

 - `EmptyKeyDefaultValue` value for keys not present in JSON file and requested by `EnsureKeys`

+## Cognito UserPoolDomain

+Creates UserPoolDomain for cognito user pool.
+This is currently not covered by CloudFormation.

+runtime: `nodejs6.10`
+handler: `cognito-user-pool-domain/index.handler`

+Required parameters:

+Please look at `cognito-user-pool-domain/schema.json`

+Optional parameter `GenerateRandomIfNotAvailable` will try to append random string to requested domain name, if given name is not available.
+This process is repeated 5 times until handler reports an error.

+## Cognito UserPoolClient

+Creates user pool client, as there is no cloudformation resource supporting all of the properties.

+runtime: `nodejs6.10`
+handler: `cognito-user-pool-client/index.handler`

+Required parameters:

+Please look at `cognito-user-pool-client/schema.json`